Our roots are showing, our ends are split, our hair is out of control — we're all asking the same question: When are the salons going to reopen?

 Each customer, who must have an appointment and arrive solo, will be given hand sanitizer, his or her own mask, robe and pair of gloves and plastic foot coverings.
 The salon and spa will also have acrylic walls installed on the front desk to protect staff and clients, according Metzger.

-Edward Tricomi, celebrity hairstylist and co-founder of Warren Tricomi Salons, has also massively changed the way his salons across the world will operate, and started with the Greenwich, Connecticut location, which opened May 20.
+Edward Tricomi, celebrity hairstylist and co-founder of Warren Tricomi Salons, has also massively changed the way his salons across the world will operate, and started with the Greenwich, Connecticut location, which opened at the end of May.

 Like Natura Spa, each staff member will be equipped with a mask and clients will be given their own kits that includes a paper or plastic cape, a mask and their own personal hair brush.
 Manicure and pedicure clients will get their own clippers and top coat—all of which can be taken home, he tells us.